nik-ez/snowiq-docs/da-detached-mode.md

 The Device should be connected to the Internet to deactivate the Detached Mode.

-After detached mode is turned off, the App will upload and synchronize all updates and progress made while using the detached mode with online system data.
+After Detached Mode is turned off, the App will upload and synchronize all updates and progress made while using the detached mode with online system data.